lindazhanghf/ZenWave/README.md

 1. Receive data from FrontPosterMoxie via OSC
 2. Display information of headbands

-### Set Up
+### Set up
 On a Windows 10 machine, install the following software:
 - Muse Direct, available in Miscrosoft Store

+On the device you want to demo on (it can be the same Windows machine), install the following software:
 - Node.js latest stable build
+- MadMapper 2 (for the Mac Mini to project onto the brain map)
-- Processing and its libraries (this part is not necessary if you downloaded the FronPosterMoxie executables)
+- Processing and its libraries (this part is not necessary if you downloaded the FrontPosterMoxie executables)
    - Sound
    - OSCP5
    - Syphon (used to stream screen to MadMapper)

-Download the repository.
+Download the repository/execuable files.
 Open a terminal, navigate to the folder *brainDiagram* and run:
 ```
 npm install
 ```

-### Preparation
+### How to run the project

 Connect the headbands to Muse Direct (see appendix for detailed connection instruction) or [Muse Monitor](https://musemonitor.com/).
 Start OSC stream.

 Run FrontPosterMoxie.
-You should be able to see the neurons moving slightly if it’s connected.
+You should be able to see the neurons moving slightly if it recieves in-coming OSC data.

 Open a terminal, navigate to the folder *brainDiagram* and run:
 ```